-Faculty member since 2008, Dr Andonova was previously a Jean Monnet Fellow at the European University Institute, Italy, and Assistant Professor in Government and Environmental Studies at Colby College, USA.
+Prof Liliana Andonova is a faculty member since 2008, co-director for the Center for International Environmental Studies since 2009, and Head of the Interdisciplinary programs since 2017.
+She was previously a Jean Monnet Fellow at the European University Institute, Italy, and Assistant Professor in Government and Environmental Studies at Colby College, USA.
 She authored Transnational Politics of the Environment and EU Integration and Environmental Policy in Eastern Europe (2004) as well as numerous articles.
 Her current research focuses on institutional change and public-private partnerships, European integration, transnational governance, and climate cooperation.

 Peer reviewed articles and book chapters

-- Transnational Networks and Paths to EU Environmental Compliance: Evidence from New Member States.
-JCMS: Journal of Common Market Studies.
-Volume 52, Issue 4, July 2014, Pages: 775-793, Liliana B. Andonova and Ioana A. Tuta
+- Transnational Networks and Paths to EU Environmental Compliance: Evidence from New Member States, Journal of Common Market Studies, 2014, 52:4, pp. 775-793 (with Ioana Tuta).

 - Boomerangs to Partnerships?
 Explaining State Participation in Transnational Partnerships for Sustainability, Comparative Political Studies, 2014, 47:3, pp. 481-515.